Love Story (Kyuhyun EP): Background

 Kyuhyun announced the release of Love Story (4 Season Project 季) at midnight on January 10, 2022, on Super Junior's Twitter account.
 He stated in the video uploaded via Twitter Media Studio that the track "Love Story" would conclude the series and aims to stimulate the emotions within a relationship during winter.

 For this project, Kyuhyun wanted the listener to experience the different moods of love and genres representing each season.

 Each of the music videos for "Love Story", "Coffee", "Together" and "Moving On" gives the audience a snippet of the love story between two schoolmates who stuck together until they became adults.
 The music videos starred actor Gong Myung and actress Chae Soo-bin.

 Separately, the music video for "Daystar" starred Hospital Playlist actor Yoo Yeon-seok.
 Kyuhyun has known the actor through variety shows, working together in the musical Werther, and also sang the OST "Confession is Not Flashy" for the drama Hospital Playlist.

+Special performances

+A remastered version of the song "Love Story" featuring artist Soyou, was released and performed on Hidden Singer Season 7, where Kyuhyun had appeared as a guest star, on August 17, 2022.
+The track is also now available on streaming platforms.